Chan Buddhism: Hongzhou School

 The Hung-chou school has been criticised for its radical subitism.
-Guifeng Zongmi (圭峰 宗密) (780–841), an influential teacher-scholar and patriarch of both the Chan and the Huayan school, claimed that the Hongzhou school teaching led to a radical nondualism that denies the need for spiritual cultivation and moral discipline.
+Guifeng Zongmi (圭峰 宗密) (780–841), an influential teacher-scholar who was a Patriarch of both the Chan and the Huayan traditions, claimed that the Hongzhou school teaching led to a radical nondualism that denies the need for spiritual cultivation and moral discipline.
 While Zongmi acknowledged that the essence of Buddha-nature and its functioning in the day-to-day reality are but different aspects of the same reality, he insisted that there is a difference.

 Shitou Xiqian

 Traditionally Shitou Xiqian (Ch. 石頭希遷, c.
 700 – c.790) is seen as the other great figure of this period.
 In the Chan lineages he is regarded as the predecessor of the Caodong (Sōtō) school.
 He is also regarded as the author of the Cantongqi, a poem which formed the basis for the Song of the Precious Mirror Samadhi of Dongshan Liangjie (Jp.
 Tōzan Ryōkan) and the teaching of the Five Ranks.